Developer-Parth/Factors-and-Prime-Factors/README.md

-Requirements
+# Requirements

-Python 3.x
+`Python 3.x`

-License
+##License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the <span style="color:"blue"">MIT License - see the LICENSE file for details.